By Lauren Shanley

 The choking game

 This potentially lethal "game" involves the use of restraints or the assistance of a friend to choke the player in order to cut off the flow of blood to the brain.
 The purpose is to obtain the high that comes when the restraint is released and the blood rushes back into the brain.
 In actuality, the "high" feeling comes from thousands of brain cells dying because of lack of oxygen, causing long term brain damage, comas, strokes, and bleeding in the brain (also known as "silent stroke").
 Because there is never a way to know the exact time to let go, many participants pass out and some have actually hanged themselves.
-Most players are teens who want to get high with using drugs or alcohol.
+Most players are teens who want to get high without using drugs or alcohol.
 Although it is estimated that as many as 250 to 1,000 teens die from playing the choking game each year, most are ruled suicides.

 The new drug sold legally as “bath salts” in head shops and liquor stores grabbed national headlines when it was outlawed by Louisiana in January 2011.
 Many states are trying to make the drug illegal, but since it takes different forms and combines different ingredients, state government officials have struggled with how to define the illicit substance.
 The bath salts have been found to contain mephedrone and MDPV, two drugs that cause severe hallucinations and psychosis in users who smoke, snort, or inject the substances.
 A single use causes intense cravings that results in three to four day binges and can end in suicide.
 Because bath salts continue to be legal in many states, some teens incorrectly assume the effects are less dangerous than other known narcotics.
 In the past six months, there have been over 3,470 calls to poison centers in 28 states to report incidents of bath salt exposure.